Sheopur: Gaur Rule

 The 225 years history of the Sipahad kingdom is called a saga of untold valor and forcefully independent cultural identity.
 This is reflected in architectural remains, which are individual thriving traditions of performing art, paintings, sculpture and highly artistic style of living.
-The individual palace of Narsingh Gaur, Rani mahal or Goojri mahal are striking examples of Gaur architecture.
-The chhatris built as a mark of respect for the king Indar Singh Gaur & and Kishor Das Gaur after the demise is silent and solemn examples of symmetrically well-crafted architecture.
-The Scandias remained in control of the fort till India acquired independence.
+The individual palace of Narsingh Gaur, Rani mahal or Gorji mahal are striking examples of Gaur architecture.
+The chhatris built as a mark of respect for the kings Indar Singh Gaur & and Kishor Das Gaur after their demise are silent and solemn examples of symmetrically well-crafted architecture.The Gaurs continued to rule from it until they succumbed to the Scindias.

+Scindia Rule

+Scindias remained in control of the fort till India acquired independence.
 They contributed to the grandeur of the fort by adding new dimensions to its resplendent remarks.
-The late Maharaja Madavrao Scindia built a Diwan-A-Aam, The Darbar Hall, and a state guesthouse presently the Diwan-A-Aam.
+The late Maharaja Madavrao Scindia built a Diwan-e-Aam, The Darbar Hall, and a state guesthouse presently the Diwan-e-Aam.

+Conservation

 On the site is a Sahariya Museum, which is a window on the world of Saharia life partners, who rank as one of few existing primitive tribes of India.
 A few portion of the fort have been taken over by the M.P.
 Archeological Department for protections and conservation.